luapower/website/www/md/faq.md

-else's can be appalling at first (especially since it's pretty crowded in there already), but if you keep your app files with git they will be tracked separately of everything else so you're not really mixing anything git-wise, but the real upside is that you get to put any file anywhere (you can add a font to media/fonts or a binary dependency to bin/mingw64/somelib.dll), basically extending luapower just as you would extend an OOP class: in git, your "overrides" stay separate, but at runtime
+else's can be appalling at first (especially since it's pretty crowded in there already), but if you keep your app files with git they will be tracked separately of everything else so you're not really mixing anything git-wise.
+The upside is that you get to put any file anywhere (you can add a font to media/fonts or a binary dependency to bin/mingw64/somelib.dll), basically extending luapower just as you would extend an OOP class: in git, your "overrides" stay separate, but at runtime